Chart Color Schemes

 Recent residential development output has been above average within Gordon when compared nationally

-Gordon has experienced approximately 34 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, around 171 homes have been approved, with an additional 7 approved in FY26 so far.
-Each dwelling has contributed an average of 2.4 new residents annually over these years, indicating strong demand that supports property values.
+Gordon has received approximately 34 dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, around 171 homes were approved, with an additional 10 approved so far in FY26.
+On average, each dwelling has added about 2.4 new residents annually over these years, indicating strong demand that supports property values.

-The average expected construction cost value for new homes is $450,000, suggesting developers focus on the premium market with high-end developments.
+The average construction cost value of new dwellings is $450,000, suggesting a focus on the premium market with high-end developments.
 This financial year, $3.5 million in commercial development approvals have been recorded, reflecting Gordon's primarily residential nature.
-Compared to Rest of Vic., Gordon records about three-quarters of building activity per person and ranks among the 62nd percentile nationally for areas assessed.
+Compared to Rest of Vic., Gordon records about three-quarters the building activity per person and ranks among the 62nd percentile nationally for areas assessed.

-Recent building activity consists solely of standalone homes, preserving the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-The location has approximately 235 people per dwelling approval, indicating a low-density market.
-With population expected to remain stable or decline in the future, Gordon should see reduced pressure on housing, potentially creating opportunities for buyers.
+Recent building activity consists solely of standalone homes, preserving the area's traditional low-density character with a focus on family homes.
+With approximately 235 people per dwelling approval, there is room for growth in Gordon.
+Given the expected population stability or decline, pressure on housing should remain relatively low, potentially presenting opportunities for buyers.

 Frequently Asked Questions - Development